ezakhar/help/en/basics/intensity-zones.md

 # Determining training zones

 Training zones - intensity levels within which certain activities should be completed in order to achieve better training effect.
-There are several popular methods of determining limits of your training zones which differ in the number of zones, basis for their calculation and zones limits.
+There are several popular methods of determining your training zones limits which differ in the number of zones, basis for their calculation and zones limits.
-In Staminity we calculated intensity zones limits using the following methods:
+In Staminity we calculate intensity zones limits using the following methods:

 * **HR zones**